-Developed by the now-extinct Team Bondi, the 1940s’ detective thriller L.A.
+Developed by the now-disbanded Team Bondi, the 1940s’ detective thriller L.A.
 Noire is unlike anything I have played in modern gaming.
 Defined by its trademark MotionScan technology, through which the furrowed brows, exasperated glares, and wandering eyes of recognisable actors were torn straight from reality and pressed onto digital cadavers, players must either believe, doubt or accuse suspects across twenty-one cases during the most violent year in L.A.’s faithfully-recreated history.
 The game’s protagonist, the incorruptible beat-cop-turned-detective Cole Phelps, whose concern with results over politics instilled the player with a single-minded drive to restore order in the City of Angels, contextualised the city’s numerous crimes.
 Building on tropes of the genre, Phelps, much like the rest of the ailing metropolis’ denizens, buried himself into his work as a means of readjusting to everyday life after having presumably claimed many lives of his own when serving his country overseas during the Second World War.

 Regardless of whether the player solves crimes associated with the homicide, vice or arson desk, L.A.
 Noire‘s core gameplay involves scouring exquisitely detailed interiors and exteriors to inspect clues alongside an assortment of scrupulous associates to bring justice to the post-war world.
 Questioning witnesses like a true sleuth and focusing on their tells, the slow, methodical pace of police investigations forced players to pay attention to every minute detail within an atmospheric and immersive Hollywoodland, and everything caught beneath its incendiary glow.
 Indeed, by dwelling on the worst of humanity and everything we are capable of, including an unflinching gaze towards attitudes of racism, bigotry and sexual assault, L.A.
 Noire was critically acclaimed for allowing players to confront the dishonesty in others in a sometimes nuanced and evidence-driven context.